-Andy Carroll to stand trial for breaching court order against ex-wife
+Andy Carroll to stand trial for alleged breach of court order against ex-wife

 In Brief

-Former footballer Andy Carroll pleads not guilty to breaching non-molestation order.
+Former footballer Andy Carroll pleads not guilty to breaching court order, trial set for next year.

 Key Facts

-- He has pleaded not guilty to breaching a non-molestation order against his ex-wife
+- Andy Carroll has pleaded not guilty to breaching a non-molestation order against his ex-wife

-- Carroll is set to stand trial next year regarding the alleged breach
+- He is set to stand trial next year regarding the alleged breach

-- The case involves allegations of violating a court order intended to protect his ex-wife
+- The case involves a court order designed to protect Carroll's ex-wife

 What Happened

-Andy Carroll, former England and Liverpool footballer, has pleaded not guilty to allegations of breaching a non-molestation order issued against his ex-wife.
-Following his plea, he is scheduled to stand trial next year to address the charges.
-The case concerns accusations related to violating the court order designed to prevent contact or harassment.
+Andy Carroll, former England and Liverpool footballer, has pleaded not guilty to allegations of breaching a non-molestation order against his ex-wife.
+He is scheduled to stand trial next year to address these allegations.
+The case concerns a court order intended to provide protection to his ex-wife.

 Why It Matters